ionic-team/ionic-site/docs/v2/resources/what-is/index.md

 <section id="polyfill">
     <h3><a href="#polyfill">Polyfill</a></h3>
-    <p>A polyfill is a bit of code that add functionality to the browser and normailizes browser differences.
+    <p>A polyfill is a bit of code that add functionality to the browser and normalizes browser differences.
 This is similar to a shim, but where as a shim has it's own API, a polyfill let's you use the expect API of the brower.</p>
     <p><a href="https://remysharp.com/2010/10/08/what-is-a-polyfill">What is a polyfill?</p>
   </section>